• About

 Sonja Woodock, the Sustainable Food Places (SFP) coordinator for the Leeds Food Partnership will heading down to Parliament on 5 November for the SFP Day of Celebration and Action 2025

-The Sustainable Food Places Day of Celebration and Action will take place on Wednesday the 5th November.
-This is our occasion to convene in Parliament to showcase and celebrate the important work of our network, strengthen our relationships with our MPs and step into our roles as experts on issues that matter the most to their constituents.
+The Sustainable Food Places Day of Celebration and Action took place on Wednesday November 5 2025.
+This was an occasion to convene in Parliament to showcase and celebrate the important work of our network, strengthen our relationships with our MPs and step into our roles as experts on issues that matter the most to their constituents.
 The focus this year is Food Partnerships enable healthy, sustainable, and affordable food in your constituency.
 This year is a key moment in food and farming, including the development of a national Food Strategy that recognises the role of vibrant local food cultures

 The UK-wide Sustainable Food Places network convenes 123 food partnerships who link up local authorities, community organisations, farmers, businesses and residents to roll out innovative projects improving access to healthy, sustainable food, strengthening supply chains and celebrating local food identity.